garvit-joshi/Java_Executor-Windows/README.md

 # Java_Executor
 A Simple Java Executor For Making .java Files Compiled And Interpret .class Files.
 When I Was New To Java I Had Difficulty in opening Command Prompt, Going To Directory And Then Compiling My Newly Made Files.So, I Created This Batch File Program.
-It Simply Goes To The Directory Specified ( By Default:"C:\JavaProgs" ) And Gives A List Of .java files That You Could Compile.
+It Simply Goes To The Directory Where The Program Is Being Executed And Gives A List Of .java files That You Could Compile.
 The Program Works With two Python compiled Files ( Filename_class.py and Filename_java.py ) that I Have included in this Repository.

 ## Pre requisite